Constraints on the rotating self-dual black hole with quasi-periodic oscillations: Introduction

-One of the highly regarded models for the X-ray binaries is the relativistic precession model \cite{Stella:1997tc, Stella:1998mq}, which posits that the closed orbits of test particles moving around a central compact object are characterized by three distinct frequencies: the orbital frequency, the radial epicyclic frequency, and the vertical epicyclic frequency.
-The observed QPO frequencies are combinations of these fundamental frequencies.
+The QPOs of the observed transient light curve can be decomposed to multiple frequencies.
+One of the highly regarded models for the X-ray QPOs is the relativistic precession model \cite{Stella:1997tc, Stella:1998mq}, which posits that the closed orbits of test particles moving around a central compact object are characterized by three distinct frequencies: the orbital frequency, the radial epicyclic frequency, and the vertical epicyclic frequency, whose combinations are the observed QPOs frequencies.
 These accreting gas particles orbiting the central object at several or tens of gravitational radii emit X-ray signals carrying information about strong-field gravitational effects.
 The model was originally established to explain the high-frequency QPOs of neutron star X-ray binaries and was later extended to be used on stellar-mass black hole binaries \cite{Stella:1998mq}.

-Although observations of QPO phenomena in black hole binaries are far less abundant than those in neutron stars, black holes provide a relatively clean astrophysical environment for studying the properties of gravity in strong fields and the geometry of black holes \cite{Motta:2013wga}.
-So far, several examples of observations of three model frequencies in black hole X-ray binaries using the relativistic precession model have been reported \cite{Motta:2013wga, Motta:2022rku}, while several sources with only two frequencies observed are informed \cite{Remillard:2006fc, Remillard:2002cy}.
+Although observations of QPOs phenomena in black hole binaries are far less abundant than those in neutron stars, black holes provide a relatively clean astrophysical environment for studying the properties of gravity in strong fields and the geometry of black holes \cite{Motta:2013wga}.
+So far, several examples of observations of three model frequencies in black hole X-ray binaries using the relativistic precession model have been reported \cite{Motta:2013wga, Motta:2022rku, Ingram:2014ara}, while several sources with only two frequencies observed are informed \cite{Remillard:2006fc, Remillard:2002cy}.
 This field has been explored in many works from the theoretical point of view.
-For instance, testing the no-hair theorem with GRO J1655-40 \cite{Allahyari:2021bsq}, studying a black hole in non-linear electrodynamics \cite{Banerjee:2022chn} or the nature of the black hole candidate \cite{Bambi:2012pa, Bambi:2013fea}, investigating the QPO behaviors around rotating wormholes \cite{Deligianni:2021ecz, Deligianni:2021hwt}, testing gravity with the different kinds of modified gravity theories \cite{Maselli:2014fca, Chen:2021jgj,Wang:2021gtd, Jiang:2021ajk}, etc. However, there is still a lack of literature using X-ray QPOs to investigate the effects of LQG.
+For instance, testing the no-hair theorem with GRO J1655-40 \cite{Allahyari:2021bsq}, studying a black hole in non-linear electrodynamics \cite{Banerjee:2022chn} or the nature of the black hole candidate \cite{Bambi:2012pa, Bambi:2013fea}, investigating the QPO behaviors around rotating wormholes \cite{Deligianni:2021ecz, Deligianni:2021hwt}, testing gravity with the different kinds of modified gravity theories \cite{Maselli:2014fca, Chen:2021jgj, Wang:2021gtd, Jiang:2021ajk}, etc. Although there is still a lack of comparison between the observation of X-ray QPOs and the theory included the effects of LQG.